Hotell/blogposts/2018-05/ts-react-children-composition/blogpost.md

 This composition is possible via `children` React Component `props`.
 Also for those of you familiar with WebComponents, this is very similar to **slot projection API**, although much powerful as we have JavaScript at our disposal instead of static HTML 👌.

-Ok let's take a closer look at all possible/useful children composition patterns backed up by TypeScript.
+In this article we will examine all possible/useful React children composition patterns backed up by TypeScript 💪.

 ---

-### 1. props.children a.k.a default slot projection
+### 1. `props.children` (default slot projection)

-Let's build a simple Material design like Card component.
+Let's build a simple Material design like Card component, which should be used like this:

 ```tsx
 const App = () => {